python/devguide/coverage.rst

 But one of the strengths of coverage.py is its HTML-based reports which lets you visually see what lines of code were not tested::

-    ./python -m coverage -d .coverage_html html
+    ./python -m coverage -d coverage_html html

-You can then open the ``.coverage_html/index.html`` file in a web browser to view the coverage results in a nicely formatted page.
+You can then open the ``coverage_html/index.html`` file in a web browser to view the coverage results in a nicely formatted page.